craftcms/docs/docs/commerce/3.x/tax.md

 # Tax

-Commerce represents taxes for an order by using tax categories and tax rates.
+Commerce represents taxes for an order with tax categories and tax rates.

-Products within Commerce can be linked to tax categories, which are then used to influence the taxation rate for the products when they are purchased.
-One tax category can be set to being the default for the entire system, which means that if a product doesn’t have a related tax category, then this default tax category would be used.
+Products within Commerce can be linked to tax categories, which are then used to influence the taxation rate for products when they’re purchased.
+A default tax category can be set for the entire system, applying automatically to any product that isn’t assigned to a specific tax category.

-A tax category can have many tax rates, which indicate the rate at which the products belonging to a specific tax category will be taxed at.
-A tax rate links a tax rate to a particular tax zone.
+A tax category may have many tax rates.
+Each tax rate indicates the rate at which products in its tax category will be taxed.
+Each tax rate matches all tax zones by default, but can optionally specify a specific tax zone.

-When an order is placed in a specific zone, any of the products for that order which have a tax zone that matches the order’s tax zone will be taxed.
+When an order is placed for a specific zone, any of the order’s products with a tax zone that matching the order’s tax zone will be taxed.

 The standard sales tax policies commonly found in the USA can be modeled, as well as European VAT (Value Added Tax).
 These are not the only types of tax rules that you can model in Commerce.